 Meditation requires discipline.
 You are not expected to always have that discipline.
 It is like playing a musical instrument, training at a sport, working on your novel.
 You may be a person of superhuman discipline, with no problem getting down to practice every day.
 For most of us, some days, you just may not get there in spite of all your best intentions: that is okay!
-But when you do, this can happen: you may feel everything that seemed important in your work life, your student life, your love life, your busy activity out there, drop away, and if you are lucky you feel: wait, all of that other stuff is not really me.
+But when you do, you may feel everything that seemed important in your work life, your student life, your love life, your busy activity out there, drop away, and if you are lucky you feel: wait, all of that other stuff is not really me.
 THIS is.
 THIS is my center, my default setting.
 THIS is who I really am.
-The universal feeling that meditators experience is the source of the theory of Maya, which says that on some level everything in the material world is a veil of illusion, that what is real is only accessible–for us–through meditation.
+This universal feeling is the source of the theory of Maya, which says that on some level everything in the material world is a veil of illusion, that what is real is only accessible–for us–through meditation.
 As the Little Prince says, “it is only with the heart that one can see rightly; what is essential is invisible to the eye.”

 A sincere understanding of maya–which translates to an ability to look beyond the surface of things and a wish to help others do that, too–can be a huge help in reaching clarity in a conflict situation.
 It might help you to see beyond this moment, this argument, these particular people, this crisis.
 At least you could become a better listener.